-In this blog, I talk to Jonathan Arthur, ex English teacher and now a marketer for English First (EF).
-Jonathan explains how TEFL in China can open up career doors.
+In this blog, I talk to Jonathan Arthur, ex English teacher and marketer for English First (EF), about how TEFL in China can open up career doors.

 Jonathan, can you tell us about your career journey so far?